Improving Quality of Service for Users of DAG-based Distributed Ledgers: User-Node Interaction Mechanism

 \section{User-Node Interaction Mechanism}

 We now propose simple but powerful policies by which users and nodes can interact with each other in order to achieve good network behaviour.
-Specifically, we propose allocation strategies for users with the objective of minimizing the probability of experiencing bad QoS when connecting to a given node.
+Specifically, we propose stochatic policies for users with the objective of minimising their probability of experiencing bad QoS when connecting to a given node.
+These stochastic policies perform the role of a load balancer, but operate in an entirely distributed manner with no central agent required to route traffic.
 Additionally, we propose a policy for nodes to adapt their fees and incentivise users to reduce their demand in the presence of congestion.
-To do this we borrow ideas from transportation networks; see \cite{schlote2014delay}.
-As depicted in Figure \ref{fig: Node_user}, our policies generally operate as follows. \begin{itemize} \item Nodes measure the expected delay that is associated with processing a transaction and broadcast it to all users.
-To be specific, a max-min filter is designed to estimate nodes' expected delays (see Appendix), which is used to provide a QoS indicator.
-Nodes may additionally require a fee for their service which can be adapted in response to congestion, and this can also be provided as a QoS indicator for users.
+Our policies generally operate as follows. \begin{itemize} \item Nodes measure the expected delay that is associated with processing a transaction.
+Nodes may additionally require a fee for their service that can be adapted in response to congestion, and this can also be provided as a QoS indicator for users.

-\item Users gather these QoS indicators\footnote{We do not specify exactly how users access node QoS indicators in this work, but nodes would most likely broadcast these values by writing to a commonly accessible resource for the users to query.} provided by the nodes and construct a vector $p$ representing a probability distribution over the nodes.
+\item Users gather these QoS indicators provided by the nodes and construct a vector $p$ representing a probability distribution over the nodes.
 Users then sample this distribution to select a node based on a probability that is proportional to the QoS indicator (inversely proportional to expected delay/fees) of a given node. \end{itemize}

+In Figure~\ref{fig: Node_user}, we show an example of this user-node interaction in which users directly query nodes for their QoS indicators.
+In practice, nodes would most likely broadcast these values by writing to a commonly accessible resource for the users to query which could provide a more efficient solution.

-Stochastic policies of this nature have been studied and analysed in the context of transportation networks \cite{miller2000least, gehlot2020optimal,daganzo1977stochastic }.
-We shall not repeat this analysis here.
-Intuitively, when all users operate this policy, nodes are kept busy, and users minimize their probability of experiencing a large delay.
-While such policies operate well in transportation and mobility networks, a defining characteristic of DLT based environments is that they are adversarial.
-Our mechanism can be adapted to deal with an adversarial setting by requiring users to complete a small PoW to prevent spamming or by introducing fees as we shall demonstrate in Section \ref{subsec: fees}.
+Stochastic policies of this nature have been studied and analysed in the context of transportation networks \cite{miller2000least, gehlot2020optimal,daganzo1977stochastic} and we shall not repeat this analysis here.
+Intuitively, these policies can be thought of as implementing a distributed load balancer---when all users operate this policy, nodes are kept busy, and users minimize their probability of experiencing a large delay without the need for any third party or centralised load balancer.